viamrobotics/docs/docs/mobility/motion/_index.md

 // Insert code to connect to your machine.
 // (see code sample tab of your machine's page in the Viam app)

-// Assumes a gripper configured with name "my_gripper" on the robot gripperName := Gripper.Named("my_gripper") myFrame := "my_gripper_offset"
+// Assumes a gripper configured with name "my_gripper" on the machine gripperName := Gripper.Named("my_gripper") myFrame := "my_gripper_offset"